What States Need to Know About the

 July 9, 2025

 The dust is still settling in Washington after last week’s last-minute drama to get President Trump’s “One Big Beautiful Bill” (OBBB) through Congress.
 For anyone who missed the action, Alaska emerged as the clear state winner, thanks in no small part to a handful of “gimmies” thrown in to persuade Senator Murkowski’s decisive vote, including a niche deduction for Alaska Eskimo whaling captains.
 But while much of the recent analysis is focused on tax cut extensions and Trump campaign trail promises such as “no tax on tips,” the real story for states is buried in the 800 plus pages.
 This bill dramatically reshapes how two key federally funded programs, Supplemental Nutrition Assistance Program (SNAP) and Medicaid, will be managed, ratcheting up pressure on state budgets across the country.
+We have gone through the bill so you don’t have to.
+In this issue, we break down what’s in OBBB and highlight how these changes could impact state leaders, program administrators, and budgets in the years ahead.

 Supplemental Nutrition Assistance Program (SNAP) Reforms